 Any taxpayer that claims nonbusiness income on the Kansas return is required to clearly demonstrate that the transaction or activity which gave rise to the income was unusual in nature and infrequent in occurrence and tangible or intangible property or assets were not used in the operations of the taxpayer's regular trade or business.
 The taxpayer must also submit a schedule as required below.
-If the taxpayer does not demonstrate that the income is nonbusiness and does not submit required schedule(s), the income will be considered to be business income by KDOR and the department will apportion it as business income.
+If the taxpayer does not demonstrate that the income is nonbusiness and does not submit required schedule(s), the income will be considered business income and KDOR will apportion it accordingly.

 From the items of income directly allocated, there shall be deducted the expenses related thereto.
-The term "expenses related thereto" as used in this paragraph means any allowable deduction or portion thereof attributable to such income and a ratable part of any other allowable deductions which cannot definitely be allocated to some item or class of income.
+The term expenses related thereto as used in this paragraph means any allowable deduction or portion thereof attributable to such income and a ratable part of any other allowable deductions which cannot definitely be allocated to some item or class of income.

-A schedule must be submitted with the return showing: 1) the gross income from each class of income being specifically allocated, 2) the amount of each class of related expenses together with an explanation or computations showing how amounts were arrived at, 3) the total amount of the related expense for each income class, and 4) the net income for each income class.
+A schedule must be submitted with the return showing the: 1) gross income from each class of income being specifically allocated, 2) amount of each class of related expenses together with an explanation or computations showing how amounts were arrived at, 3) total amount of the related expense for each income class, and 4) net income for each income class.
 The schedules should provide appropriate columns as set forth above for items specifically assigned to Kansas and for nonbusiness items specifically assigned outside Kansas.
 An explanation must also be enclosed to explain specifically why each item of income arose from unusual and infrequent transactions outside of the regular course of the corporation's trade or business.